broadinstitute/gnomad-browser/docs/pext.md

 For example, you may find that there is no evidence of expression for a region in any GTEx tissues.
 We find that such exons often have low conservation and are enriched for annotation errors.
 In other cases, you may find a tissue-specific exon carrying a variant of interest, which may be relevant to the clinical presentation of a carrier.

 #### Important difference between annotation-level and base-level pext
 For the base-level pext value, we sum the expression of all transcripts that touch that base, whereas for an annotation-level we only sum the expression of transcripts on which a variant has a given annotation.
-For example imagine a case where
+For example for this toy-variant:

 ```
 CHROM    POS   REF  ALT   CONSEQUENCES